yuanlg/minecraft-ee-seymour-island/tutorials/task0-start.md

 ## Get started @unplugged

-Lets get you started on training using your new Agent.
+Let's get you started on training using your new Agent.
 First, lets try writing some code to instruct it to move from the Diamond block to the Gold block.
 ![Agent moving](https://github.com/gbaman/minecraft-ee-seymour-island/raw/master/media/task0-move.gif)